 d. list any trip sponsor or affiliated organization, e.g., scout

 group, school, etc., associated with the trip on the permit application,

 e. keep side canyon streams and springs free of soap and other contaminants,

 When retrieving water from a spring source please use extra care not to trample the surrounding area.
 In recent years we’ve seen heavy impact from folks visiting springs.

-f. not remove, damage or destroy archaeological, historical, or ecological resources, including antlers, or cause unnecessary or undue damage to the natural and cultural resources of the public lands.
+f. not remove, damage or destroy archaeological, historical, or ecological resources, or cause unnecessary or undue damage to the natural and cultural resources of the public lands.

 Most of Desolation Canyon is protected as a National Historic Landmark, designated in 1969.
 The rules for collecting are more controlled than other areas of public land.
 Please leave all the above listed items you find in place so that others may also enjoy the experience of discovery.

 Please use extra care when visiting sites by staying on trails and not touching prehistoric sites.
 Avoid creating displays of items you have found by leaving things like you found them.

 In the philosophy of Leave No Trace there is a phenomenon called “love it to death” In the river corridor there is an imprint of a turtle fossil.
 (The actual shell was stolen in the mid 90’s.)
 Since then folks have been covering the fossil imprint with a rock, presumably to protect it.
 This is causing the edges of the imprint to erode